swipetrack/switchboard/README.md

 ## Installation

 The files contained in this repository only represent the interface, examples, and documentation.
-The full Switchboard package can be downloaded from the Unity Asset Store. https://assetstore.unity.com/packages/tools/utilities/switchboard-250879 Even if you only intend to use the core library for non-Unity applications, the package is licensed for purchase through the Unity Asset Store.
+The full Switchboard package can be downloaded from the Unity Asset Store.
+Even if you only intend to use the core library for non-Unity applications, the package is licensed for purchase through the Unity Asset Store.
 Once downloaded, the core assemblies can be added to any C# application that targets .NET Standard 2.1 or above.

+https://assetstore.unity.com/packages/tools/utilities/switchboard-250879

 ## Documentation

-Please see the full documentation at https://swipetrack.github.io/switchboard.
+Please see the full documentation at: https://swipetrack.github.io/switchboard

 ## Forum

-If you would like to discuss any topic please add your contribution to https://github.com/swipetrack/switchboard/discussions.
+If you would like to discuss any topic please add your contribution to: https://github.com/swipetrack/switchboard/discussions

 ## Report an Issue

-If you discover a bug, would like to request a feature, or have any other issue please contribute the issue to https://github.com/swipetrack/switchboard/issues.
+If you discover a bug, would like to request a feature, or have any other issue please contribute the issue to: https://github.com/swipetrack/switchboard/issues

 ## Direct Message

-If you would like to send a direct message concerning Switchboard, email switchboard@swipetrack.com.
+If you would like to send a direct message concerning Switchboard, email: switchboard@swipetrack.com